Hybris Competitors & Alternatives

 When you bring in Hybris for SAP e-commerce, the project can get expensive and complex, not to mention lengthy.
 Some companies may be able to justify the expense (though even that’s debatable).
 But what about that wide band of B2B companies who want something faster and more simple?
 Are there any viable Hybris competitors that meet the needs of these companies?

-There are 9 factors which you should consider when evaluating alternatives to Hybris.
+Here are 9 factors which you should consider when evaluating Hybris competitors.
 We’ll talk about each one in depth.

 Step 1: Look at your customers’ needs